It is the fastest three hours in media, and we are smack dam almost in the middle of it.

 Wait a minute.

-That's we gotta that's a that's a little funny.
+That's a little funny.

 We just can't let that go by.

-You say the fastest the pathway to immigration is a map to the nearest immigration office.
+You say the fastest, the pathway to immigration is a map to the nearest immigration office.

 Absolutely.

-Well that's that's hilarious, actually.
+Well, that's hilarious, actually.

 It's child's play.